Mentors & Program Coordinators

 Participants do not report on federal holidays and during emergency closings of the facility.
 The stipend is not impacted and these absences do not count as personal days.

-Should the participant choose to end the appointment early, it is essential that you notify ORISE of the early termination immediately.
+Should the participant choose to end the appointment early, it is essential that you notify the US DOT program coordinator of the early termination immediately.
+The US DOT program coordinator will notify ORISE of the change in appointment.

 How to Renew a Participant

-Once ORISE has received approval of the renewal from the FDA program coordinator specifying the funding, renewal end date, and any stipend or other changes, ORISE will send the participant a renewal letter to sign and return.
-Appointment renewal is based on the recommendations of the mentor and approval of FDA program coordinator, and is contingent upon project needs and funding availability.
+Once ORISE has received approval of the renewal from the US DOT program coordinator specifying the funding, renewal end date, and any stipend or other changes, ORISE will send the participant a renewal letter to sign and return.
+Appointment renewal is based on the recommendations of the mentor and approval of US DOT program coordinator, and is contingent upon project needs and funding availability.

 Participants are required to submit progress reports to ORISE and the mentor at the time of the renewal.
 The report should describe the educational experiences of the past year, and the research and learning goals that are expected during the renewal period.